Inria-NERV/vizaj/README.md

 <img src="https://user-images.githubusercontent.com/81815333/193279909-d910edb2-e3c5-4875-b3f0-09d374a7dbb2.png" width="200" />

+Vizaj is based on Three.js and is licensed under the terms of the Creative Commons Attribution 4.0 (cc-by-4.0) license.

 This tool aims to be a 3d visualization tool for networks with fixed node position.
 It it provided with a GUI which helps customizing the nodes, links background, support item, camera and any extra informations.

 The camera can be rotated by drag and drop.
 Right-click drag and drop translates the camera.
 Scrolling zooms and unzooms.